Concerned About a Student?

 - Try to have as much information available as possible when contacting University Police, the Counseling Center, or any other campus resource.
 This includes your name, the student’s name, student ID, exact location, details about the incident, and a rough timeline of events.

-- While waiting for a response from the University Police or the Counseling Center, there are strategies you can employ to manage the crisis:
+- While waiting for a response from the University Police there are strategies you can employ to manage the crisis:

-- Move the student to a quiet and secure place where they will feel safe and calm.
+- Keep the student to a quiet and secure place where they will feel safe and calm.